ecoTEC Plus Combi LPG

-Boiler grants, eco-schemes, rental schemes and even boilers that claim to pay you back in savings can all help you to avoid that initial outlay.
+Boiler grants, eco schemes, rental schemes and even boilers that are claimed to pay you back in savings can all help you to avoid that initial outlay.
 But not everyone is eligible for these schemes and, sometimes, choosing an option that takes care of the upfront cost can leave you out of pocket in the long run.

 Here, we take a detailed look at the various options to help you decide which is best for you and your budget.

-However, government funding is limited for this scheme and the benefits-related criteria are quite stringent.
-You need to receive at least one benefit, such as income support or pension credit guarantee credit, from its list of eligible benefits.
-Additionally, you must be earning less than £20,000 a year as a household.
+Government funding is limited for this scheme, and the benefits-related criteria are quite stringent.
 You’ll also need to own your own home or have permission from your landlord.

 The Affordable Warmth Obligation is available in England (0300 123 1234), Scotland (0808 808 2282) and Northern Ireland (0300 200 7874).
 In Wales, the scheme is called Nest and is managed by British Gas (0808 808 2244).